ahochsteger/gmail-processor/README.md

 The following documentation is available:

-- [Config Schema Documentation](docs/config-schema-v2.md): documents the schema of the configuration format
+- [Config Documentation](docs/api/classes/Config.html): documents the schema of the configuration format
 - [Reference Documentation](docs/reference-docs.md): documents the actions, used enum types and substitution placeholder that can be used in strings to be replaced with dynamic values (e.g. for folder paths or filenames).
   - See [all available actions](docs/reference-docs.md#actions) like `attachment.store` to store an attachment at a certain Google Drive location.
   - See [all available enum values](docs/reference-docs.md#enum-types) like `ConflictStrategy` to specify how to deal with existing files at a Google Drive location.
   - See [all available substitution placeholder](docs/reference-docs.md#substitution-placeholder) like `${message.date:format:yyyy-MM-dd}` to use the message date as the folder name of the Google Drive location.

-Have a look at the [examples](https://github.com/ahochsteger/gmail-processor/tree/main/src/gas/examples) to see different usage scenarios.
+Have a look at the [examples](src/gas/examples) to see different usage scenarios.

 ## Contributing